localhost8080/multiloquent/README.md

  - Version 7.1.0 adds a selector to switch between tags and excerpts in archives and the featured posts display
  - version 9.1.0 adds internationalisation
  - version 10.0.0 adds bootstrap4
+ - version 10.1.0 adds a feature to use yoast seo cornerstone content for the homepage featured items, and increases the number from 5 to 10 posts

 Multiloquent is responsive and uses bootstrap for interface elements.